GatoGraphQL/ExtensionStarter/README.md

 @todo

-## Synchronizing the downstream extension project with the upstream Gato GraphQL repo
+## Synchronizing files from the upstream Gato GraphQL repo

 Run: